 The David Oliver Beacon Award is awarded annually, acknowledging and celebrating those who have made a significant contribution to the MND community.

 The award is open to individuals, groups and organisations that make positive contribution, improvement or innovation in MND support or care.
-Each year a different theme is selected.

 Dr David Oliver, internationally acclaimed physician who has dedicated much of his life to enhancing the quality of life of people with MND through his practice, writing and teaching, has generously agreed to his name being associated with this award.